Australia’s safest child car seats for 2020 revealed

 Remember to check safety ratings in all modes.

-These seats can be used from birth until kids outgrow the restraint and are ready to travel with a seatbelt.
+These seats can be used from birth until kids outgrow the restraint and are ready to travel with an adult seatbelt.
 However, seats can wear out over time, so make sure parts stay in good working condition.

 Age of use: Birth to at least seven years or 145 centimetres tall.